DavidBuchanan314/ROLL13/README.md

 The code is intended to be as readable as possible.

+### Self-Imposed Restrictions

+- No libraries.
+Everything is from scratch.
+- No reading other people's implementations - only specifications.
+I'm slightly "tainted" in this regard, because I've spent a lot of time reading other peoples' code over the years.
+However, my goal is to translate the specifications into code as literally as possible.
+- No magic numbers, except for those explicitly defined in a spec - and even then, they should be derived from first-principles, if possible.

 ### Implemented Specs

 The following tree of bullet points lists all the standards/specifications referenced in the code.